Stranger Things: The First Shadow: Chapter One: The Girl from Nowhere

-In 1959, the Creel family - consisting of Victor, his wife Virginia, and their children: older son, Henry, and younger daughter, Alice Creel - move to a new home in Hawkins, Indiana.
-Henry is tormented, mentally disturbed and in possession of remarkable psychokinetic abilties.
+In 1959, the Creel family – consisting of Victor, his wife Virginia, and their children: older son, Henry, and younger daughter, Alice – move to a new home in Hawkins, Indiana.
+Henry is tormented, mentally disturbed and in possession of remarkable psychokinetic abilities.
 Henry struggles to make friends upon joining Hawkins High School; despite that, he quickly forms a connection with Patty Newby, daughter of the school principal.
 Patty convinces Henry that his powers are not evil, and that he should be able to control them and use them for good.
 Henry creates a "vision" for Patty, where she can express herself through song while being supported by everyone around her.
 They form a romantic bond, meeting each other every day after school, and eventually kiss.
 Meanwhile, Joyce Maldonado attempts to put on a school production of Dark of the Moon.

-While at the attic alone, Henry is overcome by the influence of a shadowy presence - his mind enters what he calls "the battlefield", from where he proceeds to kill several animals, including Claudia Yount's cat Prancer.
+While in the attic alone, Henry is overcome by the influence of a shadowy presence – his mind enters what he calls "the battlefield", from where he proceeds to kill several animals, including Claudia Yount's cat Prancer.
+(Note: Claudia later becomes Claudia Henderson, and is the mother of Dustin Henderson.)
 Henry becomes haunted by visions of a humanoid monster; he is terrified that he will be made to kill Patty.
 Following this, Patty's adoptive brother Bob teams up with Joyce and her friend James Hopper Jr. to investigate the animal killings.

 Patty convinces Henry to use his powers to track down her biological mother.
 As he does this, and while inside the void, he loses control and is once again visited by the monster.
 This frightens Patty, and when her father walks in and witnesses the scene, he is attacked and almost killed (by Henry controlled by the presence).
 Patty is able to encourage Henry to fight back by telling him that she believes he is good and that she loves him.
 Henry responds that he loves her too and is able to end the situation, but not before Patty's father is blinded and seriously injured.
 Mr. Newby is sent to the hospital, and Henry's mother Virginia sends Henry to Dr. Martin Brenner.
 It is revealed that she was supplied with drugs by Brenner; under the influence of these drugs, Virginia told Brenner everything about her son.
 When Mr. Newby wakes up, he tells Patty that Henry saved him from the monster.
 Mr. Newby draws a picture of the shadowy entity on a piece of paper and gives it to his daughter: it's the Mind Flayer.